 A 50+ Year History Serving The Granville Community

 The Granville Community Foundation was established in 1971 by longtime residents Carl Frazier, Ed Roberts, Dick Paugh, and Terry White.
-Its earliest efforts were simple and heartfelt: community members quietly pooling resources to deliver fruit baskets or lend a hand to neighbors facing financial hardship, especially during the holidays.
-From this spirit of local generosity emerged a broader vision—one inspired by community foundations in other towns and dedicated to preserving Granville’s character while strengthening both the Village and Township through a nonpartisan, community-centered approach.
+Its earliest efforts were simple and heartfelt: neighbors quietly pooling resources to deliver fruit baskets and lend a hand to families facing financial hardship, especially during the holidays.
+From this spirit of local generosity grew a broader vision—one inspired by community foundations in other towns and dedicated to preserving Granville’s character while strengthening both the Village and Township through a nonpartisan, community-centered approach.